 This is true in all parts of business processes, and it is present in the software development lifecycle as well.
 For instance, manual testing of software applications like the Microsoft Suite or Twitter used to be a significant part of the process, not anymore.

-Companies are turning to automated testing to bring about more efficiency.
+Companies are turning to playwright testing to bring about more efficiency.

 We can see this with applications such as Selenium testing.